Carr1005/react-carousel-slider/README.md

 ```
 Neither of image elements above can load and render the image succesfully.

-Here are some points that we need to konw:
+Here are some points that we need to know:

 * Webpack needs to know what files to bundle at compile time, but dynamic image path in expression would only know in runtime.